klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-The result of the transaction can be found through `status` of the receipt.
+The result of the transaction can be found through the `status` of the receipt.
 For the details of the return values, see [caver.rpc.klay.getTransactionReceipt].
 If a transaction is failed, you can check more about the error in `txError` of the receipt.
 For more information about `txError`, see [txError: Detailed Information of Transaction Failures].

 ## Executing Other Transaction Types <a id="executing-other-transaction-types"></a>